A Uniquely Brilliant Adventure

 The cast of the film has some really intriguing additions.
 A personal favorite is James Urbaniak who voices Dr. Venture on The Venture Bros., but also included is Kirsten Vangsness of Criminal Minds fame (her “high-five!” sequence is incredible), Tim Nordwind who plays bass and sings vocals in a little band called OK Go, Rick Overton (Groundhog Day, Cloverfield), Scott Krinsky (The O.C., Chuck), Stephanie Allynne (In a World…, Mike and Dave Need Wedding Dates) and John Hennigan (former WWE Superstar John Morrison) as The Minotaur.

-Dave Made a Maze is extremely straightforward when it comes to its storyline, but its identifiable execution and unbelievably awesome inventive nature makes Bill Watterson’s debut an adventurous quest with quirky humor that is well-worth diving into a life-threatening cardboard contraption.
+Dave Made a Maze is extremely straightforward when it comes to its storyline, but its identifiable execution and unbelievably awesome inventive nature make Bill Watterson’s debut an adventurous quest with quirky humor that is well-worth diving into a life-threatening cardboard contraption.
 Dave Made a Maze is one of the most ingenious cinematic journeys worth venturing this year.

 © 2017 Chris Sawin